Priyanshu-su30/Holi-Special/README.md

 ## HAPPY HOLI
 It is a bootstrap landing page for holiday season.

+👉 Live Demo: <a href='https://priyanshu-su30.github.io/Holi-Special/'>Holi Special</a>

 ## Description
 This page is designed using bootstrap, HTML, CSS and JavaScript.
 It is a userfriendly page with a snowfall effect and colourfull background as a part of festival of colors i.e. HOLI.